DataDog/documentation/content/en/agent/guide/cluster-agent-custom-metrics-server.md

 ## Introduction

 Kubernetes v1.2 introduced [Horizontal Pod Autoscaling][1].
-Kubernetes v1.6 introduced autoscaling off of custom metrics that are user defined and are collected from within the cluster.
-Kubernetes v1.10 introduced support for external metrics, so that users can autoscale off of any metric from outside the cluster that is collected for you by Datadog.
-The custom and external metric providers, as opposed to the metrics server, are resources that have to be implemented and registered by the user.As of v1.0.0, the Custom Metrics Server in the [Datadog Cluster Agent][2] implements the External Metrics Provider interface for external metrics.
+Kubernetes v1.6 introduced autoscaling off of custom metrics that are user-defined and are collected from within the cluster.
+Kubernetes v1.10 introduced support for external metrics so that users can autoscale off of any metric from outside the cluster that is collected for you by Datadog.
+The custom and external metric providers, as opposed to the metrics server, are resources that have to be implemented and registered by the user.
+As of v1.0.0, the Custom Metrics Server in the [Datadog Cluster Agent][2] implements the External Metrics Provider interface for external metrics.

 This guide explains how to set up and autoscale your Kubernetes workload based off of your Datadog metrics.

 ## Requirements

-1. Running Kubernetes >v1.10 in order to be able to register the External Metrics Provider resource against the API Server.
+1. Run Kubernetes >v1.10 to be able to register the External Metrics Provider resource against the API Server.
-2. Having the Aggregation layer enabled.
+2. Enable the Aggregation layer.
 Refer to the [Kubernetes aggregation layer configuration documentation][3] to learn how to enable it.

 ## Walkthrough

 ### Preliminary disclaimer

-Autoscaling over external metrics does not require the Node Agent to be running—you only need the metrics to be available in your Datadog account.
-Nevertheless, this guide describes autoscaling an NGINX deployment based off of NGINX metrics, collected by a Node Agent.
+Autoscaling over external metrics does not require the Node Agent to be running — you only need the metrics to be available in your Datadog account.
+Nevertheless, this guide describes autoscaling an NGINX deployment based on NGINX metrics, collected by a Node Agent.

 The following assumptions are made:

 1. You have Node Agents running (ideally from a DaemonSet) with the [Autodiscovery][4] process enabled and functional.
-2. Agents are configured to securely communicate with the Datadog Cluster Agent.
-See [the security premise section][5].
-This is not mandatory, but it enables the enrichment of the metadata collected by the Node Agents.
+2. [Optional] Configure your Agents to securely communicate with the Datadog Cluster Agent to enable the enrichment of the metadata collected by the Node Agents.
+For more information, see [the security premise section][5].

 ### Spinning up the Datadog Cluster Agent

-In order to spin up the [Datadog Cluster Agent][6], perform the following steps:
+To spin up the [Datadog Cluster Agent][6], perform the following steps:

-1. Create the appropriate RBAC rules.
-The Datadog Cluster Agent acts as a proxy between the API Server and the Node Agent, and to this extent it needs to have access to some cluster level resources.
+1. Create appropriate RBAC rules.
+The Datadog Cluster Agent acts as a proxy between the API Server and the Node Agent, and it needs to have access to some cluster-level resources.

     `kubectl apply -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml"`